LivePersonInc/developer-center/pages/Documents/RichMessaging/WhatsAppBusinessMessagesTemplates/reply-button-template.md

 }
 ```

-### Image
+### Image Header

-The image that will be displayed at the top of the Reply Button.
+A image can be used as an header and it will be displayed at the top of the Reply Button.
 The image size should be under 5MB.

 <table>
   <thead>